 You can also claim tax exemption for any family members who attend.

-Record the cost of the party as a Staff Welfare Expense in Crunch and you’re good to go.
-Don’t forget to scan and upload any receipts or invoices for secure storage.
+Record the cost of the party as a Subsistence Expense in Crunch’s online accounting software and you're good to go.
+Don't forget to scan and upload any receipts or invoices for secure storage.

-HMRC stipulate that the party must be an “annual event”, not a one-off.
+HMRC stipulates that the party must be an "annual event", not a one-off.

 It's also important to note this is an annual maximum.
 If you claim £150 per head for a summer party, you cannot claim anything for a Christmas party.
 However, you can split your £150 exemption over a number of events; for example £75 for a summer BBQ and £75 for a Christmas party.

 You can also check out our article, "Should employers fear the office Christmas party", for more information.